YOLO Board Adventures offers stand up paddleboard rentals in South Walton

 In our fast paced world, it is reassuring to know that a few great sports stand the test of time.
 One popular ancient sport, fly fishing, dates as far back as the 2nd century.

 The fine art of fly fishing is thriving in the Walton County area thanks to Freeport resident Jason Stacy.
 Working at Old Florida Outfitters in Santa Rosa Beach, Stacy is the shop’s in-house expert on the sport.
 Not only does he instruct a fly fishing school, he also offers a guide service and is the fly tying expert at the outfitter.

 Fly tying is the process of producing an artificial fly used by anglers to catch fish in shallow water.
 Fly-tying is a process of binding various materials to a hook using thread such as chenille, rubber, feathers and foam.
 The design replicates various insects, reptiles or crustaceans that fish feed on.
 Click here to continue

 Learn about Northwest Florida’s ecosystems at E.O.
 Wilson Biophilia Center

-During the weekdays, the E.O.
+During the first Saturday of each month (except July), the E.O.
 Wilson Biophilia is an environmental facility serving students, teachers and professional audiences.
 The Center offers student curriculums that educate a better understanding of the environment; with its focus on the importance of biodiversity, ecosystems, conservation, preservation and restoration of our natural resources.
 The center is nestled in Northwest Florida’s diverse ecosystem, considered the 6th most biodiverse area in the continental U.S.